laravel/jetstream-docs/2.x/features/password-confirmation.md

 :::warning Password Confirmation Expiration

-Once the user has confirmed their password, they will not be required to re-enter their password until the number of seconds defined by the your application's `auth.password_timeout` configuration option have elapsed:
+Once the user has confirmed their password, they will not be required to re-enter their password until the number of seconds defined by your application's `auth.password_timeout` configuration option has elapsed:
 :::

 ## Customizing How Passwords Are Confirmed

 Sometimes, you may wish to customize how the user's password is validated during confirmation.
 To do so, you may use the `Fortify::confirmPasswordsUsing` method.
-This method accepts a closure which receives the authenticated user instance and the `password` input field of the request.
+This method accepts a closure that receives the authenticated user instance and the `password` input field of the request.
 The closure should return `true` if the password is valid for the given user.
 Typically, this method should be called from the `boot` method of your `JetstreamServiceProvider`:

 ```php
 use Illuminate\Support\Facades\Hash;